 Microsoft Excel is a powerful tool, and it helps users to perform different tasks easily.
 Users create datasets to represent data.
 The datasets consist of rows and columns.
 Sometimes, users may need to copy vertical columns to paste them into horizontal ones in Excel.
 Today, we will demonstrate two easy and quick methods.
 Using these methods, you can copy vertical data and paste them to horizontal ones in Excel effortlessly.
 So, without further delay, let’s start the discussion.

-2 Methods to Copy Paste Vertical to Horizontal in Excel
+How to Copy Paste Vertical to Horizontal in Excel: 2 Methods

 For clarification, we’re going to use a daily Sales Report of a particular fast food shop.
 Columns B, C, and D of this dataset contain the names of Salesmen, Items, and their corresponding Qty.

 Now, we’ll use this dataset to copy vertical data and paste it in the horizontal direction in Excel.

 Here, we have used the Microsoft Excel 365 version.
 You may use any other version according to your convenience.